 As midcentury buildings and sites have become increasingly endangered, Docomomo US and its chapters have become more aware of sites designed by minority and female architects, landscape architects, designers, and engineers.
 In many cases, very little information is known about the designer or their design legacy.

 This year as we head to Hawaii to understand Mixed Modern and the blending of cultures and design, we recognize the need for advanced study and outside scholarly insight to frame the material, lives and buildings of regionally significant minority and female designers.
-Docomomo US looks forward to casting light on the significance and plight of these sites throughout 2019 through articles, Tour Day and Symposium lectures and focused Explore Modern entries.
+Docomomo US looks forward to casting light on the significance and plight of these sites throughout 2019 through articles, Tour Day, the National Symposium, and focused Explore Modern entries.
 We encourage and welcome your insight and participation.